A struggle for democracy!

 Predictability can never be an evolutionarily stable strategy.
 Instead, animals need to balance the effectiveness and efficiency of

-trait, under constant control of the brain, balancing the need for variability with the need for efficiency.
-Without such an
+under constant control of the brain, balancing the need for variability with the need for efficiency.
+Without such an implementation,

-synapses or neurotransmitters, invertebrate model systems are leading the way in the study of the neural mechanisms
+or neurotransmitters, invertebrate model systems are leading the way in the study of the neural mechanisms underlying

-underlying behavioural variability.
-Evolution has shaped our brains to implement ‘stochasticity’ in a controlled way, injecting
+behavioural variability.
+Evolution has shaped our brains to implement ‘stochasticity’ in a controlled way, injecting variability ‘at will’.

-everything about an organism's genes and environment yet still be unable to anticipate its caprices’.
-Importantly, this inability is
+about an organism's genes and environment yet still be unable to anticipate its caprices’.
+Importantly, this inability is due to

-due to dedicated brain processes that have evolved to generate unpredictable, spontaneous actions in the face of pursuit–
+dedicated brain processes that have evolved to generate unpredictable, spontaneous actions in the face of pursuit–evasion

 circumstances underlies not only our justice systems but also electoral systems, educational systems, parenting and basically all